 In accordance with the applicable provisions of Section 4940, the Trust is subject to a federal excise tax of 1 or 2 percent (subject to certain criteria) on net investment income, including realized gains on investment transactions, as defined under this provision.
-The provision (benefit) for federal excise taxes for the years ended April 30, 2017 and 2016 consists of:
+The provision for federal excise taxes for the years ended April 30, 2018 and 2017 consists of:

-2017 2016
+2018 2017

-Current Deferred \$ 239,500 425,500 \$ 195,215 (484,900)
+Current Deferred \$ 154,000 317,000 \$ 239,500 425,500

-\$ 665,000 \$ (289,685)
+\$ 471,000 \$ 665,000

 In addition, the Trust operates as a private nonoperating foundation.
 One of the requirements to maintain private nonoperating foundation status is to make grants equaling approximately 5 percent of the average value of the noncharitable assets each year.
-As of April 30, 2017, the Trust had an excess distribution carryover, which is estimated to be approximately \$7,500,000, which is available to offset amounts to be distributed during the year ending April 30, 2018.
+As of April 30, 2018, the Trust had an excess distribution carryover, which is estimated to be approximately \$7,600,000, which is available to offset amounts to be distributed during the year ending April 30, 2019.
 If the Trust were to have undistributed income, any portion of the amount not distributed by the end of the following fiscal year would be subject to a 30 percent penalty tax.